In-Class#

 The code should work for any amount of min_cake

-Code 4.5: Printing the multiplication table#
+Code 4.5: Printing the Multiplication Table#

 Multiplication tables are great for teaching schoolchildren how to multiply.
 Below is the multiplication table for the numbers up to 5.
 You should now write code that prints the multiplication table for the numbers up to 10.